I'm a Survivor (George Jones song)

 "I'm a Survivor" is a song by country music artist George Jones, released in 1988.
 Composed by Jim McBride and Keith Stegall, the song references Jones' own hard-living past, including his drinking and arrests, but vowing, "As long as I'm breathin', you ain't heard the last of me yet."
-Despite the song's theme of resilience, the single bombed on the charts, peaking at #52—the first time since 1962 a George Jones solo single missed the top 40 on the Billboard country charts.
+Despite the song's theme of resilience, the single only reached No. 52 on the Billboard country singles chart, the first time since 1962 a George Jones solo single missed the top 40.
 Jones performed the song during a television special celebrating the twentieth anniversary of Hee Haw in 1988.